A 5-minute Asian Sesame Dressing made with orange juice to extend its shelf life and keep the amount of oil below 50% of the volume.

 I bet you have most of these ingredients in your pantry already, so what’s stopping you from making this delicious Asian sesame dressing for tonight’s salad?

 Do you prefer when the details are left to the imagination?

 Do you block light from the background of your set?

 Do you like a short depth of field?

-A 5-minute Asian inspired Sesame salad dressing made with orange juice to extend it and keep the amount of oil below 50 % of the volume.
-That keeps the calories low.
+A 5-minute Asian Sesame Dressing made with orange juice to extend its shelf life and keep the amount of oil below 50% of the volume.
+(That also keeps the calories low!)

 - ¼ cup orange juice, preferably freshly squeezed